Unforgiving. Historic. Gnarly. Do you have what it takes?

-Allow plenty of extra time on race morning if you are arriving then to park - our parking team will be there to direct you into the school parking lot (the grass field next to the parking lot is now used for tenting only, no pop-up campers, etc.)
+Allow plenty of extra time on race morning if you are arriving then to park - see the home page for parking / overflow / RV camper parking.
+The grass field next to the parking lot is used for tenting only, no pop-up campers, etc.

-Q: Can I bring an RV and if so where do I park it?
+Q: Can I bring an RV to the race?

 A: Yes if you must, but you will not be permitted to park it in the middle school parking lot, that is reserved for normal vehicles.
 Park them in the RV / overflow parking lot(s).
-See the map above which shows this information.
+See the map on the home page which shows this information.
 Or park it at Oil Creek Family Campground and drive a separate vehicle to the middle school / race HQ.